 Financial aid has its own vocabulary.
 To help you speak the language, here are some commonly used terms.

-Award Letter: Your award letter states the type and amount of financial aid that Milligan can provide if you accept admission and enroll to take classes.
+Financial Aid Offer: Your offer states the type and amount of financial aid that Milligan can provide if you accept admission and enroll to take classes.

 Cost of Attendance (COA): Also known as “budget”: The total amount it will cost you to attend Milligan—usually expressed as a yearly figure.
 It’s determined using rules established by law.
 The COA includes tuition and fees; on-campus room and board (or a housing and food allowance for approved off-campus students); and allowances for books, supplies, transportation, loan fees, and, if applicable, dependent care.
 It also includes miscellaneous and personal expenses, and may include a reasonable allowance for documented personal computer costs.
 Costs related to a disability are also covered.
 The COA includes reasonable costs for eligible study-abroad programs as well.

 Demonstrated need: The difference between the cost of attending a college (tuition and room and board) and the Expected Family Contribution.
 A college or university that says it meets “full need” is referring to demonstrated need.

 Expected Family Contribution (EFC): The EFC is a measure of your family’s financial strength and indicates how much of your and your family’s resources (for dependent students) should be available to help pay for your education.
 The EFC is calculated from the information you report on the FAFSA and is calculated based on a formula established by law.
 Your family’s income (taxable and untaxed), assets and benefits (for example, unemployment or Social Security) are considered in determining your EFC.
 Your family size and the number of family members who will be attending a college or career school are also considered.
 Your EFC will appear on the Student Aid Report* (SAR) you receive after you file your FAFSA.
 The following formula is used to determine a student’s financial need: